openbraininstitute/neuroagent/backend/eval/input/plotting/expected_output.md

 a histogram with a logarithmic x-axis (recommended for heavy-tailed data), and a linear histogram for reference.
-The generated figures are shown below (view below).
+The generated figures are shown above
 Storage IDs for the figures:

 4e534656-a515-4f00-ad35-c7b1150de248